amoAR/ElectroDesktop/README.md

 # Electro Desktop (Unofficial)

 Simple Windows application for Electro service (See [Electrotm.org](https://electrotm.org) for more information).\
 If you refuse to enter Electro dns manually, you can use this program.
+(Works only for wired connection)

-This software includes the ShecanDesktop Library: Copyright (C) 2019 AmRo045
+This software includes the Desktop Library: Copyright (C) 2019 AmRo045

 ## Third-Party